grotius-cnc/hal-core/Readme.md

-Hal_core is stripped down hal environment of Liuxcnc.
+Hal_core is stripped down hal environment of Linuxcnc.
 The installed size is approx 9.4 MiB (9828577 B).

 A hal environment can be used as platform to run realtime applications like motion controllers, robots, cnc-machines etc.